ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 Receiver Configuration
 ======================

 By default, most newly purchased receivers will simply not output pulses if contact with the transmitter is lost.
 However, some low end receivers will be set-up to simply hold all channels at their last known position.
-This is not good because the flight controller has no way to know that the Pilot has lost control of the vehicle.
-Instead the receiver must be set-up to signal to the flight controller it has lost contact and there are two ways that it can do this (the method depends upon the receiver).
+This is not good because the autopilot has no way to know that the Pilot has lost control of the vehicle.
+Instead the receiver must be set-up to signal to the autopilot it has lost contact and there are two ways that it can do this (the method depends upon the receiver).
 Each brand of Transmitter/Receiver is slightly different so please refer to your transmitter's user manual to determine which method is available and how to set it up.

 Receiver configuration for low-throttle method
 ----------------------------------------------